-He has plans to launch 300 stores across Malaysia in the next five years.
+He has plans to launch 300 stores across Malaysia in the next few years.
 Despite the challenges of opening during a pandemic, Pang believes that to succeed, emart24 will need to be more price sensitive and ensure that the Korean experience is affordable to all.

 While Pang has a solid backing, a clear plan and a good product, he realises the road ahead will not be without pitfalls but takes courage in his family’s self-made success story: “I take a lot of inspiration from my grandfather and father as I can finally relate to how they must have felt when they started Mamee many years ago.
 It must have been very daunting for them as they committed their entire life savings into a venture and industry in which they had no experience.
 Despite that, with hard work, respect and integrity as their moral compass, they made it.
 These are the same values instilled in me as I embark on my own journey.”